NadyJS/NadyJS/README.md

 - 👋 Hi, I’m @NadyJS
-- 👀 I’m interested in Web Developmment (full stack)
+- 👀 I’m interested in Web Development (full stack)
 - 🌱 I’m currently learning Javascript !
 - 💞️ I’m looking to collaborate on every type of project !
 - 📫 How to reach me: on Twitter, by mail.